 As a Marketing and Communications Manager, Sarah aims to highlight the contribution of the philanthropy and education to the community, as she is driven by the desire to promote empowerment and opportunity.

-Within the charitable sector, Sarah has a wide range of philanthropy and advocacy experience, as she is Co-Chair of the Australian Youth Affairs Coalition, Founder of KOS Magazine, a board member of Kids in Philanthropy, and the Communications Lead at Nexus Australia.
-She is completing her Master of Marketing and Communications at Monash University.
+Within the charitable sector, Sarah has a wide range of marketing, philanthropy and advocacy experience, as she is Co-Chair of the Australian Youth Affairs Coalition, Founder of KOS Magazine, an advisory board member of The Centre for Youth Policy and Education Practice at Monash University, and the Communications Lead at NEXUS Australia.
+She holds a Master of Marketing and Communications from Monash University and has completed the AICD Governance NFP Leadership Course.